KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 -  (f) a save button.

-   Note that ìbreaking modeî means that the hierarchy will be broken.
+Note that ‚Äúbreaking mode‚Äù means that the hierarchy will be broken.

-   If the user selects ìCount sortingî mode the top or last 10 members will be shown by default in the pivot table.
+If the user selects ‚ÄúCount sorting‚Äù mode the top or last 10 members will be shown by default in the pivot table.
 Furthermore, the user can also define a custom number of members that should be shown.

 Calculated members and sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   Firstly we stress that to enable **Calculated fields** in your Olap
-   document a proper button tag is needed in your Olap template.
-Such a
-   tag is <BUTTON_CC visible="true"/>.
+Firstly we stress that to enable **Calculated fields** in your Olap document a proper button tag is needed in your Olap template.
+Such a tag is <BUTTON_CC visible="true"/>.

 Once enabled, to create a calculated member/set the user should:

    |image181|

    Figure 7.46: Calculated member.

-1. select a member of the pivot table, as in Figure 7.46, which will be
-      the parent of the calculated member,
+1. select a member of the pivot table, as in Figure 7.46, which will be the parent of the calculated member,

-2. click on the ìcalculated fieldî button in the side bar panel: a
-      ìSelect functionî dialog will appear.
-The latter consists of
-      (refer to Figure 7.47):
+2. click on the ‚Äúcalculated field‚Äù button in the side bar panel: a ‚ÄúSelect function‚Äù dialog will appear.
+The latter consists of            (refer to Figure 7.47):

    -  (a) a name input field,